matlab-actions/run-command/README.md

 MATLAB exits with exit code 0 if the specified script, function, or statement executes successfully without error.
 Otherwise, MATLAB terminates with a nonzero exit code, which causes the build to fail.
 To ensure that the build fails in certain conditions, use the [`assert`](https://www.mathworks.com/help/matlab/ref/assert.html) or [`error`](https://www.mathworks.com/help/matlab/ref/error.html) functions.

 When you use this action, all of the required files must be on the MATLAB search path.
+If your script or function is located in a folder in the root of your repository, you can use the [`addpath`](https://www.mathworks.com/help/matlab/ref/addpath.html), [`cd`](https://www.mathworks.com/help/matlab/ref/cd.html), or [`run`](https://www.mathworks.com/help/matlab/ref/run.html) functions to ensure that the folder is on the path when the script or function is invoked.
+For example, to run `myscript.m` in a folder `myfolder` in the root of the repository, you can specify `command` like this:

+`command: addpath('myfolder'), myscript`

 ## Notes
 When you use the **Run MATLAB Command** action, you execute third-party code that is licensed under separate terms.